 Many Digital Employee Experience (DEX) solutions approach user problems via synthetic monitoring, a process which runs tests in controlled and predictable environments to give you the closest scenario of what the technology thinks may happen.
 But this approach distorts IT’s the ability to understand what is happening in real-time and how that impacts the employee.
 In short, close enough isn’t good enough in today’s hyper-competitive business world.

 Nexthink, however, leverages Real-time Alerting, a performance monitoring process which captures and analyses all digital activities on the endpoints as the users interact with them.
 This way IT can know exactly what and why certain problems occur from the employee’s POV.

 For example, let’s imagine you have several users that cannot connect to MS Teams.
-The problem could have been caused due to multiple reasons like an unstable Teams version, faulty VPN configuration, or an SCCM agent that is crashing.
+The problem could be caused by multiple issues like an unstable Teams version, faulty VPN configuration, or an SCCM agent that is crashing.